 Access Panel Finishes

-With their concealed hardware, inlays and flush surface finishes, bauco plus II, bauco rondo, and bauco plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.
+With concealed hardware, inlay options, and flush surface finishes, BAUCO® plus II, BAUCO® rondo, and BAUCO® plus panels can accept a variety of surface treatments in keeping with the wall and ceiling finishes specified for the room.

-Drywall finishing for bauco plus II & bauco rondo
+Drywall finishing and mudding for BAUCO® plus II & BAUCO® rondo

 Remove inner door leaf and begin applying filler compound.
 It is important to press the compound firmly into any gaps around frame and fill to the height of the outer protruding frame, as this is your finished height.

 Now apply compound to the inner leaf, filling it up to the raised outer edge.
 When ready, sand and refill to desired finish.
 When filling and sanding is completed, clean the excess filler and dust from the gasket and frame areas with a damp cloth.